JonJagger/cyber-dojo/readme.txt

    pair with (except google) while developing this in my limited spare time.
    Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
 o) I have worked hard to _remove_ features from CyberDojo.
-My idea is that the simpler the environment the more players will need to collaborate with each other.
+My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
    Remember the aim of a CyberDojo is _not_ to ship something, it is to deliberately practice developing software collaboratively.
-o) Olve Maudal has been enthusiastic about CyberDojo from the very early days.
+o) Olve Maudal and Mike Long have been enthusiastic about CyberDojo from the very early days.
-   Olve - I really appreciate all your encouragement.
+   Olve and Mike - I really appreciate all your encouragement.